-A draft document of the preferred alternative study has been completed and the dates for several public hearings have been set.
+A continuation of the public hearing before the City Council is scheduled for February 6, 2017.
 To view the draft study please click on the ‘UGB Expansion Preferred Alternative’ link on this web page or click here.

 Sandy Council Chambers